Arslan8532/Grocery-App-/README.md

 Register your Android/iOS app

-Download and place config files into respective frontend folders
+Download and place config files in respective folders

 📲 Usage
 Launch the Flutter app